ahmedraufofficial/Load-balanced-node-web-app-on-EC2/README.md

  - Updating web servers on remote server after a git pull

 ## Deployment Comparison
-Both Type 1 and Type 2 execute the same terraform file, however in Type 2 we can update the terraform script, the web app and thus ease in the deployment while viewing logs at the same time.
-Moreover, we can create specific users with permissions to run jobs as well.
+In the Type 1 deployment, we are utilizing bash scripts working with Terraform, this is a manual process and thus we have to execute the bash script on the OS.
+This is a one-time process and thus we have to wait for the instance to be launched and initialized.
+Once the instance is up and running, we can access the web app by appending .nip.io to the public IP of the instance.

+When talking about the Type 2 deployment, it utilizes Jenkins to automate the process.
+We have to run the pipeline once and Jenkins will take care of the rest.
+It will pull the updated repository from Github, update the web app on remote server and execute the .tf script in the pipeline.
+This is a continuous process and thus we don't have to wait for the instance to be launched and initialized.
+Jekins also logs any existing error that occurs withing a stage of a pipeline.
+Once the pipeline is executed, we can access the web app by appending .nip.io to the public IP of the instance.

 ## Proposed Enhancements